-- Moodle Course (for faculty and students only)
+Program Moodle Site (for faculty and students only)

-Forums on courses, program requirements, internships, summer programs, graduate school, career opportunities, Moderation and Senior Projects.
-Contact Sanjay DeSilva to enrollment.
+Forums on courses, program requirements, internships, summer programs, graduate school, career opportunities, moderation and senior Projects.
+All majors are required to enroll.
+Contact Sanjay DeSilva for enrollment key.

-Job interviews for students from a select group of colleges (Bard, Bowdoin, Swarthmore, Vassar, Sarah Lawrence, Wesleyan).
+Job interviews for students from a select group of colleges (Bard, Connecticut College, Swarthmore, Wesleyan, William and Mary).
 For more information, contact the Career Development Office.

 MBA Early Leaders Initiative.
 Bard students are eligible for direct admission to the MBA program and special scholarship opportunities.